Azure/azure-kusto-labs/kafka-integration/dockerized-quickstart/README.md

 ```

 ### 2.3.
 Create the service principal
-Lets call our service principal, kusto-kafka-spn.
+Let's call our service principal, kusto-kafka-spn.
 Run the command below to create it.
 ```
 az ad sp create-for-rbac -n "kusto-kafka-spn"
 ```